MCP Tools¶

 User: I just loaded a new checkpoint, refresh the list

-force_refresh: true
+Tool call: list_providers force_refresh: true ```

 list_resources / read_resource (auto-generated)¶